Reeshark/Reeshark.github.io/_pages/about.md

 I am Cong Ma (马璁), and I obtained my Ph.D. degree from [National Engineering Research Center of Visual Technology, Peking University](https://idm.pku.edu.cn/en) in 2021 advised by Prof. [Xiaodong Xie](https://scholar.google.com/citations?user=9-s2WI8AAAAJ&hl=en&oi=ao) and Prof. [Wen Gao](https://scholar.google.com/citations?user=u9aw5o8AAAAJ&hl=en&oi=ao).
 I completed my bachelor's degree at [School of Artificial Intelligence, Xidian University](https://sai.xidian.edu.cn/) in 2016 supervised by Prof. [Licheng Jiao](https://scholar.google.com/citations?user=FZbrL2YAAAAJ&hl=en&oi=ao).
 I received a visiting student researcher position at [Stanford Vision and Learning Lab](https://svl.stanford.edu/) under the supervision of Prof. [Silvio Savarese](https://scholar.google.com/citations?hl=en&user=ImpbxLsAAAAJ) in 2020.

+Currently, I am co-founder of Sinxbot (弦引未来), a robotics startup focused on tendon-driven robots (similar to 1X tech) and dexterous hands, with research spanning embodied AI, embodied brain and manipulation algorithms.

 Previously, I worked at Sensetime (商汤科技) where I lead a team dedicated to researching the Roadside Holographic Intersection Perception Algorithm and L4 autonomous driving algorithm such as 2D/Monocular3D/Lidar3D Detection and Tracking, Multi-Sensor Tracking, Multi-Modality Representation, Trajectory Post-processing.
 Recently, I focus on World Model to simulate large-scale data for End-to-end Perception Model in Autonomous Driving Scenes.
 In addition to this role, I also serves as the Chief Technical Adviser for projects involving Smart-Surveillance Systems, Intelligent Transportation and Vehicle-Infrastructure Cooperation.

-I became co-founder of Sinxbot (弦引未来), a robotics startup focused on tendon-driven robots (similar to 1X tech) and dexterous hands, with research spanning embodied AI, embodied brain and manipulation algorithms.

 I have published 2-+ top-tier academic papers and serve as a reviewer for journals and conferences such as ICCV, CVPR, ECCV, AAAI, IJCV, and TCSVT, and other venues, hold 10+ national patents, Additionally, in 2016, I was nominated for the prestigious ["Person of the Year"](http://stu.people.com.cn/GB/n1/2016/0429/c402103-28314575.html) award by People's Daily Online (人民网) (only one student annually across the entire university) during my college years.